MicrosoftDocs/win32/desktop-src/inputdev/wm-rbuttondblclk.md

 ---
 title: WM\_RBUTTONDBLCLK message
-description: Posted when the user double-clicks the right mouse button while the cursor is in the client area of a window. ms.assetid: '2db9a947-f052-4738-9fae-6ecaba3de9b9'
+description: Posted when the user double-clicks the right mouse button while the cursor is in the client area of a window. ms.assetid: 2db9a947-f052-4738-9fae-6ecaba3de9b9
+keywords:
-keywords: ["WM_RBUTTONDBLCLK message Keyboard and Mouse Input"]
+- WM_RBUTTONDBLCLK message Keyboard and Mouse Input
 topic_type:
 - apiref
 api_name: